top of page

 According to studies published in the Nature Human Behavior journal, when reviews are too positive, it can be challenging for customers to tell the difference between products and to believe what you say.

-The imperfections in the left cookie don't make the cookie less appealing but actually boost its appeal.
+Just like how the imperfections in the left cookie don't make the cookie less appealing but actually boost its appeal, messaging mistakes can make your brand seem more human.
+More relatable.

 Let me show you what this can look like for your communication.